socc-io/Hawki/README.md

     File -> Import Existing Project -> PATH_CLONE_HAWKI/APP/Hawki

 ### 3. Collecting your indoor data using APP

-    1)After Open application, Click Collector button
+    1)After Open application, Click the Collector button

-    2)Input building name that you are located on and next click seach button.
+    2)Input building name that you are located on and next click seach button

-    3)Select building name from seached lists.
+    3)Select building name from seached lists

-    4)At intervals of one meter, Input x, y, z(repeat 10 times) in a single place.
+    4)At intervals of one meter, Input x, y, z(repeat 10 times) in a single place and click collection button If you do, a toast message that shows input values appears on the screen
-    - x means
+    - x means x-intercept in building.
-    - y ~
+    - y means y-intercept in building.
     - z means the number of layers